pierrick-jeanjean/personal-blog/_posts/jekyll-blog-series/2024-07-28-writing-with-Markdown.markdown

 categories: blog jekyll
 ---

-In order to write content for the Jekyll blog, I had to learn Markdown.
-It is definitely not a complicated language but as my brain seems to not be able to remember about it easily, so I decided to create a "cheat sheet" of most used symbols.
+To create content for my Jekyll blog, I needed to learn Markdown.
+While it’s not a complicated language, I often find it hard to remember the syntax.
+So, I decided to make a “cheat sheet” of the most commonly used symbols.
 Enjoy!

 ### Code